farmerkeith/circuits/readme.md

 The second item is a study of current shunt amplifier circuits, the first made from discrete components.
 See the file currenShuntAmplifier.odt for the report so far.
 I also intend to look at operational amplifiers, Hall effect devices and current splitting MOSFETs.

+The third item is a study of very low dropout linear regulators made with an IRf4905 MOSFET and various control methods.

 1 May 2018 Added another discrete component amplifier with emitter resistors that gives a greater current range and a more linear response especially for positive currents.

 7 May 2018 Added more to the overview, and a spreadsheet analysis of the discrete component amplifier with emitter resistor.
 It enables better insight into the design sensitivities.
 Spice simulation required.